kailash-manasarovar/statement/docs/timeline/2023/may.md

 - Paqui Fornet Pastor was there, my last piano teacher at the conservatory, someone very much involved in the bullying although I wasn't to know.
 - It was a concert where all the old members were invited to go and sing again.
 - Porsche had told me about it.
+- I met some of my old friends in the choir and it was really wonderful to see them.
-- I met Klara Sarkadi and she spoke to me in a concerned way.
+- I saw Klara Sarkadi and we chatted for a while.
+She spoke to me in a concerned way.
+She seemed nervous.
 - I got home that evening and got Covid.
 - I was in bed for about 3 days.
 - It battered my kidneys.
 I was really worried about my kidney health.